 Past studies show that dog owners can have lower cholesterol and blood pressure levels.
 In addition, you don’t have to worry about being lonely with a furry friend by your side.

-Factors to Consider When Choosing the Best Dog for a Senior
+Choosing the Best Dog for a Senior

 Before you choose a canine companion, there are some important factors you need to consider as a senior citizen.

 For instance, do you have a large yard for an active dog breed or do you live in an apartment in which case a small indoor dog would be more suitable?

 Other important factors to take into consideration include:

 Energy level – If you live in an apartment, you might prefer to get a less energetic dog.
 However, if you have the space and the energy levels to match an active dog’s exercise needs, then you could consider an active dog breed.

 Grooming – Some dog breeds need regular grooming while others are okay with occasional brushing.
 Consider the amount of time and energy you can devote to grooming a pup before making your choice.

 Temperament – Dogs have different temperaments depending on their breed and upbringing.
 Try to interact with the dog first to know her behaviour.
 You can also ask the rescue worker or the former owner about the dog’s temperament before you take her in.

 Age – Most seniors prefer mature or older dogs as they’re already socialised and trained.
 Puppies can be trained but they tend to be active and also require lots of attention, not to mention patience.

 Let’s now look at five dog breeds that come highly recommended for pet lovers who are in their golden years.